 Bernadette recommends keeping up-to-date with the latest developments and keeping in touch with your wedding team: “All we can do is take it day by day.
 It is worth speaking with your venue and suppliers in the interim to discuss their views on postponement.”

 When it comes to postponing your wedding, Bernadette suggests scheduling a call with your venue and officiant first: “Have a date in mind and check they are available.
 Ask if there are any penalties for changing the date.
 It might be that, provided the change of date happens in this financial year, they will change the date for free, but if after the tax year there might be an additional charge.

 “It’s also very important you speak with the registrars, because it will be a new date and you will need to give notice again, so check the registrars are free on that date.”
 Bernadette also suggests trying to book dates after August 2020 and asking suppliers if they will still provide their services on the same payment terms.

 The Church of England have stated that they are happy to refund couples wanting to cancel and will work with couples to find a new date should they wish to postpone.
-However, they will still run limited services for those wishing to go ahead after the three week ban: “While wedding services may continue, numbers attending the ceremony in church will need to be strictly curtailed to the legal minimum, which is the priest, bride, groom and two witnesses.
+However, they will still run limited services for those wishing to go ahead after the lockdown has ended, whenever that may be: “While wedding services may continue, numbers attending the ceremony in church will need to be strictly curtailed to the legal minimum, which is the priest, bride, groom and two witnesses.
 Where family relatives or friends are unable to attend given the restrictions on numbering, churches will be happy to explore ways to allow others to join the service, either through platforms such as Skype, or recording the service to send at a later date to anyone unable to attend.”